 It is quite obvious that the “fruit of the vine” is the “this,” which is the “it,” which, in fact, is the “cup.”
 Underline these various terms and the connection between them will be quite apparent.

 Note the terms “cup” and “we.”
-It is obvious that “cup” cannot refer to a container, as evidenced by the fact that Paul in Ephesus, and his brethren at Corinth, were sharing (note the “we”) the same “cup,” i.e., a common substance (fruit of the vine), which reflects a spiritual idea, namely the blood of Christ, not a common container.
+It is obvious that “cup” cannot refer to a container, as evidenced by the fact that Paul in Ephesus and his brethren at Corinth were sharing (note the “we”) the same cup, i.e., a common substance (fruit of the vine), which reflects a spiritual idea, namely the blood of Christ and not a common container.

-(4) Moreover, in the context just cited, just as Paul uses “cup” figuratively, so also does he employ the term “table” symbolically (1 Cor.
+Moreover, in the context just cited, just as Paul uses “cup” figuratively, so also does he employ the term “table” symbolically (1 Cor.
 10:21).
-It is no more logical to press the idea that “cup,” i.e., container, has some mystical meaning, than it is to insist that “table” has a spiritual significance.
+It is no more logical to press the idea that cup, i.e., container, has some mystical meaning, than it is to insist that table has a spiritual significance.

-In conclusion, a reasonable interpretation of the scriptural data relative to the Lord’s supper would indicate that the use of multiple containers in the distribution of the fruit of the vine is an optional expediency which may be employed at the discretion of the worshippers.
+A reasonable interpretation of the scriptural data relative to the Lord’s supper would indicate that the use of multiple containers in the distribution of the fruit of the vine is an optional expediency, which may be employed at the discretion of the worshipers.
 It accommodates the larger crowds of today’s church.
 It certainly facilitates disease control (the dangers of which were unknown in earlier times).

 To create division within the body of Christ over the issue of how many containers are used in the distribution of the fruit of the vine is, therefore, an error of serious import.